Your plant FIREWISE rating

-- The moisture content of leaves is a major factor to how easily a plant is going to burn
+- The moisture content of leaves is a major factor affecting how easily a plant will burn

-- The location and arrangment of plants has a significant effect on reducing bushfire risk within your garden
+- The location and arrangement of plants has a significant effect on reducing bushfire risk in your garden

-- During summer as soil dries out, the moisture content of plants will decrease and thier flammability will increase.
+- During summer as soil dries out, the moisture content of plants will decrease and their flammability will increase.

 This Plant Selection Key is based on Behm AL, Long AJ, Monroe MC, Randall CK, Zipperer WC, Hermansen_Baez LA (2004) Fire in the Wildland-Urban Interface: Preparing a Firewise Plant List for WUI Residents.
 Circular 1453, School of Forest Resources and Conservation, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.